geovistory/toolbox-streams/app/src/main/java/org/geovistory/toolbox/streams/topologies/StatementEnriched.md

 # Topology: Statement Enriched

-This topology enriches statements with their literal values.
+This topology enriches statements with their objects.

 ```mermaid
 flowchart TD